How do I know if I am (peri)menopausal?

 Better is to have a compounding pharmacy prepare a preparation (cream or lotion) to your and your doctor’s specifications.
 The usual therapeutic dose is 25-75 mg per day.
 If you buy an over-the-counter cream, ask the pharmacy personnel if they can tell you how much progesterone is actually in each quarter or one-half teaspoon full.

 Since absorption is a problem from different areas of the skin, make sure you use only the inner aspect of your upper arms or inner thighs, where the skin is soft and thin.
 Since bioidentical progesterone can cause sleepiness in some people, it may best be used at night.

-Oh my, there is lots!
+Oh my, there are lots!
 Books have been written to answer this.
 Here is an outline:

 Headaches, especially migraine, are exquisitely sensitive in women to stress and hormonal changes.
 Midlife and peri-menopausal symptoms are stressful; hormonal levels rollercoaster.
 Both hot flashes and many headaches are centrally mediated by areas in the brain that are exquisitely sensitive to hormonal fluctuations.

-More often, headaches are secondary to the “valleys” after hormonal peaks, but in many women the generally elevated levels of estrogens during the peri-menopause exacerbate their head-aches.Powered by Hackadelic Sliding Notes 1.6.5
+More often, headaches are secondary to the “valleys” after hormonal peaks, but in many women the generally elevated levels of estrogens during the peri-menopause exacerbate their headaches.

 By far the greatest amount of bone loss in women occurs in the 1-2 years following menopause.
 For women taking hormone therapy to ease the menopausal transition, the same situation obtains after discontinuing their estrogen therapy.